samuelroland/openDevApps/PRIVACY.md

 - a list of **categories** (id, name, list of id of included links) with the current category id
 - **config** (default language, last id inserted for categories and links).

-As you can see, there is no analytics data, and there will never be any.
+As you can see, there is no analytic data, and there will never be any.
 There is only what the extension really need to work.
 As openDevApps can evolve and grow in term of functionnalities, the number of functionnal data will logically increase (e.g. new parameter in configuration).
-This policy will always keep up-to-date the exact list of data stored.
-The release notes will mentions changes of this policy.
+This policy will always be kept up to date at each release with the list of data stored.
+The release notes will mentions changes in this policy.

 ## How to inspect or delete my data:
 You can inspect and/or delete your data at any moment.
 First you need to go in the debugging console for this extension: